 Commissioner Sparby suggested further work on the definition portion of the draft document, and volunteered to assist Commissioners Gardella and Sattler.

-Priority Project Update: Advocate for select items from 2014 CEC e. recommended policies and strategies (Chair Becker)
+e.
+Priority Project Update: Advocate for select items form_from_2014 CEC recommended policies and strategies (Chair Becker)

 Chair Becker advised he would address this later in tonight's agenda, but in the meantime, reported he continued to monitor this priority.